arvinemadi/Selected-Leetcodes/README.md

 ## Leetcode 743.
 Network Delay Time - Medium
 Classic Dijkstra algorithm.
 Adding it to share my way of implementation in C++ with custom class and comparator for the priority queue.
 Some implementations don't seem to be easily readable if you simply put vectors into priority queue.

+## Leetcode 716.
+Max Stack - Hard
+Implementation of an interesting data structure that is a stack and keeps track of the maximum number in the stack.
+The max number value can be returned and also can be removed from the stack.
+The top() operation is in O(1) and all other operations peekMax(), pop(), popMax(), push(), popMax() are O(logn).
+The implementation is with a sorted map and a priority_queue with first priority on the value and a second priority of the insertion time into the queue.
+Beats 95% on memory and speed on leetcode.